Patient Rights and Responsibilities

 - Have his or her pain addressed.

-- Know the names of caregivers who are treating him or her.
+- Know the names and professional status of caregivers who are treating him or her

 - Know when something goes wrong with his or her care.